-Breakdown of the West Orlando Hoods
+Breakdown of the Streets of the West Orlando Ghetto

 In the heart of Central Florida is the overshadowed community of the West Orlando ghetto, a section of Orlando in the shadows of Disney World and other popular attractions that have a large part in the development of the city.